 If you’re already working in a creative field and want to broaden your expertise to include graphic design, Melinda suggests a degree such as the Bachelor of Communication Design through Billy Blue College of Design (RTO 0269) could be beneficial.

 Billy Blue is regarded as one of the best design schools in Australia and is more difficult to gain entry, so it tends to be more suited to people already in the industry who want to build connections and add the credentials to their resume.
-In any instance, speaking to a SEEK Learning Consultant will help you clarify what skills you have and the best study option to suit your experience and career goals.

 Should I become a Graphic Designer?